top of page

 3. Splitting strength and endurance on different days works better

 Training strength and cardio on separate days or at least 6+ hours apart led to better results than doing both in the same session.
-“Same-day” training caused slightly more interference, especially if endurance was done before strength.
-For strength gains it is important that body is well recovered, for endurance it does not seems to be that important.
+Same-day training caused slightly more interference, especially if endurance was done before strength.
+For strength gains it is important that body is well recovered, for endurance it is not equally important, as long as you are able to follow the plan from the HR and duration aspect.

 ➡️ If you’re doing both in one day: sprint or lift in the morning, run later in the day — or vice versa.
-But if possible, split sessions to different days.
+For best results split sessions to different days.

 The more endurance training you do, the more it can interfere with strength gains.